Ryan Wintle: Millwall (loan)

+Return to Cardiff City

 Wintle returned to Cardiff City following the club's 2025 relegation to League One.
 He joined a squad with many players considerably younger than him (aged 28); he started the side's first home game, against Peterborough United, as the oldest player by five years.
 He scored the opening goal in Cardiff's 4–0 win over Plymouth Argyle on 30 August 2025, extending the side's unbeaten run at the start of the season to seven games.
+Wintle was named Cardiff City Player of the Season for the 2025–26 season as the Bluebirds achieved an immediate promotion back to the Championship.
+Despite this, on 20 May 2026, Cardiff announced the player would be leaving in the summer when his contract expired.
+Wintle said this was "a decision that was completely out of my control".

+Milton Keynes Dons

+On 13 July 2026, Wintle joined League One club Milton Keynes Dons on a free transfer.
+He made his debut and scored his first goal for the club in a 4–1 EFL Cup first round defeat away to Norwich City on 8 August 2026.